BricL/CC3.WebZipBundle/README.md

         * The `assetsUrlRecordList.json` contains a record of the assets required to launch the game.
 During the build process, all assets listed in this file will be packaged into a ZIP file.

-        The contents of `assetsUrlRecordList.json` need to be manually updated.
+        The contents of `assetsUrlRecordList.json` need to be manually added.
 Refer to the ZipLoader documentation for details on `"How to get the assets required to launch the game"`.

    * Download ZIP at index.html：Start downloading the ZIP package in `index.html`.